kellhus/munkres-study-notes/README.md

 ## General Guidelines

+Use the issue tracker.

 The notation `3.12.1` refers to Chapter 3, Section 12, Theorem / Exercise / Lemma 1.
 Use `### Comment on Lemma 2.5.4` to add commentary to the respective theorem or lemma.
 Use `### Exercise 1.12.5` to add a solution to an exercise.
 Use `### Freestyle Heading` to add something that does not fall into the above categories.

+We leave it up to individual participants to not look at the solutions until the participants have tried it on their own and are ready to scrutinize others' solutions, if any.